soheilhy/cmux/README.md

 *TODO(soheil)*: Add benchmarks.

 ## Limitations
-*TLS*: Since `cmux` sits in between the actual listener and the mux'ed listeners, TLS handshake is not handled inside the actual servers.
+* *TLS*: Since `cmux` sits in between the actual listener and the mux'ed listeners, TLS handshake is not handled inside the actual servers.
 Because of that, when you handle HTTPS using cmux `http.Request.TLS` would not be set.

+* *Different Protocols on The Same Connection*: `cmux` matches the connection when it's accepted.
+For example, one connection can be either gRPC or REST, but not both.
+That is, we assume that a client connection is either used for gRPC or REST.